 There are many ways that you can check to see if your ticket has won a prize, and we encourage you to use multiple sources of information for verification:

-• Ask retailers to print out winning numbers from the Lottery terminal.
+- Ask retailers to print out current winning numbers from the Lottery terminal.

-• Use the "ticket checkers" and Lottery Express machines available at retailer locations.
+- Use the "self-checkers" or the Lottery vending machine scanner (if present) at retailer locations.
 Many Arizona Lottery retailers are equipped with a ticket checker that allows players to self-check their tickets without any clerk involvement.
-To use a ticket checker, simply place the barcode of your ticket under the red light until you hear a beep.
+To use a self-checker, simply place the barcode of your ticket under the red light until you hear a beep.
 For on-line tickets, this is the barcode on the bottom of the ticket.

 (The Arizona State Lottery official audited records of the numbers that were drawn will determine the winner rather than the numbers televised or published on the web.)

 We believe there is no substitute for player responsibility and player diligence despite all the assistance that we can provide.
 Listed below are some other suggestions to keep our games fun and safe: